 , in which an appropriate replica train makes its appearance

 at the layout's historical village.

-can automatically transmit telegraph messages to any of four
+system which can automatically transmit telegraph messages to

 On a fall afternoon, The Rocky Mountaineer descends through